chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ### Activitiy 4:
 Your team should complete the following:
-  - identify at least one Virtual Human agent deployed by other teams
+  - identify at least one Virtual Human Agent by other teams
   - interact with the agent and evaluate its performance

 Read how to [Measuring success](https://rasa.com/blog/using-conversation-tags-to-measure-carbon-bots-success-rate/)